MicrosoftEdge/WebView2Feedback/specs/APIReview_AllowDrop.md

 # Remarks
 The `AllowDrop` property already exists in some controls of .net UI framework like WPF and WinForms.
 The .net control wrapper for webview2 natively inherits this property.
-But actually it doesn't really work until this new API is added.
+But actually it doesn't really takes effect until this new API is added.
 When the new API is promoted to public, we will adjust the WPF/WinForms webview2 control to consume the new API accordingly.